schapi-create/apidoc-rpc-uat/md_files/README.md

 		>openssl pkcs12 -export -out client.pfx -inkey client.key -in client.crt -certfile rootCA.pem

-- Token based user authentication
+- Token based user authentication (Local and Centralized)

 	Token-based authentication is a process where the client application first send a request to server with a valid credencials.
 The server send an Access Token back to the client as response.
 The client application then use the token to acess the restricted resources in the next request until the token is valid.